mormoops/redbats/README.md

 # redbats
-Unsupervised Machine Learning: LDA classification models

-ML model testing for Red Bats phenotypic limits

-Author: Angelo Soto-Centeno

-Date: 14 March 2023

-Data: 7 linear phenotypic characters

-Reference: Soto-Centeno, J.M.
-Bernstein, I.R., and Calderón-Acevedo, C.A. (in review) Validation of species limits in Caribbean minor red bats (Lasiurus minor)
+Reference: Soto-Centeno J.A., Bernstein J.M., and Calderón-Acevedo C.A. (in review) Phylogenomics and morphology resolve relationships of Caribbean red bats and indicate island to mainland reverse colonization.

+Molecular and morphological data, scripts, and supplemental information to evaluate species limits and biogeography of red bats.